AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-historical-data.md

 role: Admin
 solution: Customer Journey Analytics
 feature: Basics
-hide: yes
-hidefromtoc: yes
 exl-id: 1d17151b-3a12-468e-9a4f-9e5994599570
 ---
-# Step 5: Retain historical data when migrating to Customer Journey Analytics
+# Step 5: Retain historical data when migrating

 +++Expand this section to see where the information on this page fits into the larger migration process.
 Make sure all previous migration steps are complete.

 Before you continue with this section, first make sure you have completed all previous migration tasks.

-The information on this page covers Step 4, as highlighted in the table below:
+The information on this page covers Step 4 of the **migration**, as highlighted in the table below:

 | Migration task | Details |
 |---------|----------|